The following section provides a glossary of the main components and concepts involved in a Tanzu Community Edition deployment.

 Same as packages (see below).

-The bootstrap (noun) machine is the laptop, host, or server on which you download and run the Tanzu CLI.
-This is where the initial bootstrapping (verb) of a management cluster occurs before it is pushed to the platform where it will run.
-You run
+In the context of a managed cluster, the bootstrap (noun) machine is the laptop, host, or server on which you download and run the Tanzu CLI.
+This is where the initial bootstrapping (verb) of a managed cluster occurs before it is pushed to the platform where it will run.
+In the process of deploying a management cluster, a

 kubectl and other commands on the bootstrap machine.